tessin/cloud-pad/README.md

 The previous step has prepared your working directory with a file `.\AzureFn.PublishSettings` which will be used to supply the credentials when needed, keep it safe.

+To publish a LINQPad script as a Azure function, do this:

+> `.\New-AzureFnDeployment.ps1 .\HelloWorld.linq`

 # Good to know

 By default we provision using the dynamic SKU which has a maximum timeout of 5 minutes.